-We continue to implement a Prospective Payment System in a phased, manageable way, and we incentivize local commanders to focus on outputs, rather than on simple, historical budgeting.
-We are confident this budgeting approach will ensure our hospitals and clinics remain high quality, highly efficient medical institutions in service to our patients.
+We continue to implement a prospective payment system in a phased, manageable way, and we incentivize local commanders to focus on outputs, rather than on historical budgeting.
+We are confident this budgeting approach will ensure our hospitals and clinics remain high-quality, highly efficient medical institutions in service to our patients.

-Using our strategic planning tool - the Balanced Scorecard - we are identifying the most critical mission activities, and then using the Lean Six Sigma methodology to create a data-driven, decision-making culture for process improvement.
+Using our strategic planning tool - The Balanced Scorecard - we are identifying the most critical mission activities, and then using the Lean Six Sigma methodology to create a data-driven, decision-making culture for process improvement.
 The Service Surgeons General have aggressively incorporated this methodology into their business operations, and we are already witnessing the fruits of this engagement.

-In Fall 2006, we began the Innovations Investment Program, designed to identify the best practices in place at select MTFs or best practices utilized by private sector health care firms and introduce them to DoD on a global scale.
-Our intent is to accelerate the introduction of these best practices, using a joint service, interdisciplinary team of experts to evaluate, validate and then implement proven approaches to better health care delivery.
+In the fall 2006, we began the Innovations Investment Program, designed to identify the best practices in place at select military treatment facilities or best practices utilized by private-sector healthcare firms and introduce them to DoD on a global scale.
+Our intent is to accelerate the introduction of these best practices, using a joint-service, interdisciplinary team of experts to evaluate, validate and then implement proven approaches to better healthcare delivery.
 The evaluation phase is already underway, and we plan to begin substantive program changes in the coming year.

 Finally, last year the Administration proposed to Congress changes in the TRICARE benefit to place the Defense Health Program on a sustainable financial footing.
-The Department of Defense has not altered the TRICARE benefit in the last 13 years, except when this benefit was enhanced through reductions in co-pays, expansions in covered services (particularly for military beneficiaries over age 65), new benefits for the Reserve Component, and other select benefit enhancements.
+The Department of Defense has not altered the TRICARE benefit in the last 13 years, except when this benefit was enhanced through reductions in co-pays, expansions in covered services (particularly for military beneficiaries age 65 and over), new benefits for the Reserve Component, and other select benefit enhancements.

-These benefit enhancements have come at a time when the private sector is shifting substantially more costs to employees for their health care.
+These benefit enhancements have come at a time when the private sector is shifting substantially more costs to employees for their healthcare.
 The twin effect of greater benefits for DoD beneficiaries, coupled with reduced benefits for those in the private sector has led to a significant increase in military retirees electing to drop their private health insurance and become entirely reliant on TRICARE for their health benefit.

-Although no action was taken last year to change TRICARE co-payments, the underlying problem continues unabated.
-In 2006, our proposals were estimated to reduce military health care costs by more than \$11 billion over 5 years.
-Our estimates for cost growth through 2013 are not complete, but we are still witnessing sizable growth in the number of "TRICARE reliant" beneficiaries in our system, and the pressures on the defense budget grow.
-As directed in the NDAA for FY 2007, a Task Force on the Future of Military Health Care has been recently established with distinguished membership from within the Department, other federal agencies and the civilian sector.
-A key area the Task Force will study and make recommendations on is "beneficiary and government cost sharing structure."
+Although the Congress took no action last year to change TRICARE copayments, the underlying problem continues unabated.
+In 2006, our proposals were estimated to reduce military healthcare costs by more than \$11 billion over 5 years.
+Our estimates for cost growth through 2013 are not complete, but we are still witnessing sizable growth in the number of TRICARE-reliant beneficiaries in our system, and the pressures on the defense budget grow.
+Military health care costs continue to increase substantially.
+The FY 2008 President's budget request includes a legislative proposal that aligns TRICARE premiums and co-payments for working age retirees (under age 65years) with general health insurance plans.
+The Department may modify or supplement this request after it considers recommendations from the Department of Defense Task Force on the Future of Military Health Care that has been recently established with distinguished membership from within the Department, other federal agencies and the civilian sector.
+A key area the Task Force will study and on which it will make recommendations is "beneficiary and government cost-sharing structure."
 We believe this and the other recommendations they make will markedly benefit the MHS in the future.

-Simply put, the Department and Congress must work together to allow the Department to make necessary changes to the TRICARE benefit affecting the long term cost structure of our program.
-Failure to do so will harm military health care and the overall capabilities of the Department of Defense - outcomes we cannot afford.
+Simply put, the Department and Congress must work together to allow the Department to make necessary changes to the TRICARE benefit to better manage the long-term cost structure of our program.
+Failure to do so will harm military healthcare and the overall capabilities of the Department of Defense - outcomes we cannot afford.